 Greek salad is always extremely popular, and a simple flavoursome dish you will find on any Greek menu.
 It is a delicious, fresh salad, that includes large ripe tomatoes, olives, cucumbers, red onions and feta cheese.
 It is well seasoned with fine salt and local oregano, olive oil, vinegar and optional lemon juice.

 Did you know, there are over 100 types of edible wild greens on Crete island?
 Vegan foodies love to create the popular local dish “horta”.

-This is a very tasty traditional pie that is crammed full with a rich spinach filling, that includes feta cheese, red onions, and eggs.
+This is a very authentic food to try in Crete, a tasty traditional pie that is crammed full of delicious ingredients.
+In particular a rich spinach filling, that includes feta cheese, red onions, and eggs.
 The fillings are then wrapped up in crispy phyllo dough (known as filo), shaped into triangles and served as a starter.

 Ladera Vegetable Stew

 Ladera actually means vegetables that are cooked in olive oil, and this is a traditional dish which is eaten all year round.
 It is very popular during the period of Lent when Greeks do not consume meat.
 The stew consists of artichokes, peas, carrots, potatoes, peppers, tomatoes and beans, depending on the season.
 It is a really delicious dish served with feta cheese and chunks of fresh bread.

 This Greek salad is also known as “koukouvayia”.
 It is actually a thick slice of soaked barley rusk, smothered with chopped tomato, feta or mizithra cheese and olive oil.
 The dish is scrumptious and is also very healthy, as it is full of fibre and antioxidants.